Moroccan Cooking & Hospitality: The Lala Mesouda Experience

 “It’s pretty simple; always cook like you’re cooking for your own family.
 And treat everyone like your own family.
 They will come back, and they will tell their friends.”

-Around 3:00pm, we realized that we were running out of daylight and still needed to explore the city.
-We didn’t want to leave, and as we began to say our goodbyes, it was as if Bob read our minds again:
+Around 3:00pm, we realize that we’re running out of daylight and still need to explore the city.
+We don’t want to leave, and as we begin to say our goodbyes, it’s as if Bob reads our minds again:

 YES, OF COURSE YOU WILL!

-Round 2: Dinner with Friends
+Round 2: dinner with friends

 To say that the meal was phenomenal, would be an understatement.
-We wanted to try everything on the menu that we didn’t have at lunch, so we simply told them to “start bringing us things!”
+We wanted to try everything on the menu that we didn’t have at lunch, so we simply asked them to “start bringing us things!”

 We will absolutely be back to Chefchaouen one day, and we look forward to many delicious meals with our new friends at Lala Mesouda.

 When you find yourself in The Blue Pearl of Morocco, stop in for a meal.
 You won’t regret it.

 Try if you might; try a few bites.